 My son, my darling child, the human I gave life to, the fruit of my loins (ew), has an issue with mac and cheese.

 He…get this…thinks it’s boring.
 Cheesy noodles…boring.
 What in the world?

 He will happily just skip right over the big pan of gooey creamy baked mac and cheese and never even stop to consider the cheesy goodness that might be missing from his life.

 I don’t know how he’s my child either.
 He was probably switched at birth.

 Not to worry, his lack of love for macaroni and cheese doesn’t stop me from serving it up every time the urge hits…which, let’s face it, is often.
 He just loads up on other things and leaves the cheesy goodness for the rest of us.

-This baked mac and cheese is lightly adapted from Ina Garten, so you know it’s good.
+This homemade baked mac and cheese recipe is lightly adapted from Ina Garten, so you know it’s good.